weixuansun/InferCam/readme.md

 ##
 If you use this code in an academic context, please cite the following references:

+@inproceedings{sun2022inferring,
-Inferring the Class Conditional Response Map for Weakly Supervised Semantic Segmentation W Sun, J Zhang, N Barnes - arXiv preprint arXiv:2110.14309, 2021
+  title={Inferring the Class Conditional Response Map for Weakly Supervised Semantic Segmentation}, author={Sun, Weixuan and Zhang, Jing and Barnes, Nick}, booktitle={Proceedings of the IEEE/CVF Winter Conference on Applications of Computer Vision}, pages={2878--2887}, year={2022}
+}

 ## Enviroment: